datacarpentry/python-socialsci/_episodes/01-Introduction to Python.md

 ## Introducing Jupyter notebooks

 Jupyter is the successor to a system called IPython.
 Originally IPython was a notebook system only for Python code.
 Now it is available for a variety of other languages as well so it was appropriate to change the name.
 We will be using Jupyter notebooks only for Python code.
 We access the Jupyter notebook system from a web browser.
-When the Jupter system is started see [setup instructions]('./00-python setup.md') from the command line prompt your browser should start automatically and look something like this;
+When the Jupter system is started from the command line prompt your browser should start automatically and look something like this;

 ![Jupyter_notebook_list](../fig/Python_jupyter_6.png)